 - Specialist support.
 Some IBCLC lactation consultants may offer one-to-one consultations through video link if they are unable to visit in person—see Find an IBCLC Lactation Consultant, on the Lactation Consultants of Great Britain website.

-Information is subject to change as more is discovered about this particular virus—checking individual websites for the latest updates is recommended.
+Information is subject to change from health and governmental bodies—checking individual websites for the latest updates is recommended.